contentstack/marketplace-ecomm-boilerplate-app/README.md

-# Contentstack Marketplace ECOMMERCE App Boilerplate
+# Contentstack Marketplace E-COMMERCE App Boilerplate

-This boilerplate provides a template to customize your own marketplace ECOMMERCE app.
+This boilerplate provides a template to create your own Marketplace E-COMMERCE app.

 ##  Prerequisite